 Auxiliary bishops are given to an archbishop, especially if the Archdiocese is extensive and very populous, either to assist him in his entire ministry, in some particular pastoral duties, or in caring for a part of the Archdiocese.
-Bishop George A. Sheltz was named auxiliary bishop for the Archdiocese of Galveston-Houston on Feb.
-21, 2012.
+Bishop Italo Dell'Oro, C.R.S. was named auxiliary bishop for the Archdiocese of Galveston-Houston on May 18, 2021.

 After leading the Archdiocese of Galveston-Houston as bishop and archbishop since 1985, Archbishop Emeritus Joseph A. Fiorenza was granted retirement by Pope Benedict XVI on Feb.
 28, 2006.

-Retired Auxiliary Bishop Vincent M. Rizzotto, who was ordained on July 31, 2001, was granted retirement by Pope Benedict XVI on Nov.
-6, 2006.
+Retired Auxiliary Bishop George A. Sheltz, who was ordained on May 15, 1971, was granted retirement by Pope Francis on June 22, 2021.